 ‘…Julian Vickers and Dan Bovey (also former NYGE alumni) on the Young Artist Platform.
 Wonderful musicianship and exciting playing and a great taster for the main event that evening.
 I particularly enjoyed the Vickers Bovey performance of Pierre Petit’s Toccata and Joe Cutler’s Every Day Music, which was given its World Premiere’.

-Gerald Garcia, October 2014.
+Gerald Garcia.
 See the full review on Gerald’s blog here.

 ‘Ryan Probert’s 36 views of Mount Fuji were given a beautiful and delicate performance by the Vickers-Bovey Guitar Duo, both composer and performers are ones to watch’.

 ‘My favourite was probably Riversong.
 I thought you both captured the quixotic lyricism beautifully, creating a placid pulse which allowed the music to eddy without loss of forward-motion.
 A balance which Stephen’s gestural style doesn’t always make it easy to achieve, as I know from playing the harpsichord music.’
 Michael Maxwell Steer.